coding-kitties/investing-algorithm-framework/README.md

 # [Investing Algorithm Framework](https://github.com/coding-kitties/investing-algorithm-framework)

-The Investing Algorithm Framework is a Python tool that enables swift and elegant development of trading bots.
-It comes with all the necessary components for creating algorithms, including data provisioning, portfolio management, and order execution.
+The Investing Algorithm Framework is a Python framework that enables swift and elegant development of trading bots.
+It comes with all the necessary components for creating trading strategies, including data management, portfolio, order, position and trades management.

 Features:

+* Indicators module: A collection of indicators and utility functions that can be used in your trading strategies.
 * Order execution and tracking
 * Broker and exchange connections through [ccxt](https://github.com/ccxt/ccxt)
 * Backtesting and performance analysis reports [example](./examples/backtest_example)